bartuspan/ubik/README.md

 * Dequeues the default Open Sans stylesheet.
 * Removes the ".recentcomments" style added to the header for no good reason.

 ### Google Analytics

 * Adds Google Analytics code (universal or asynchronous) to the footer.

 ### Image

 * Nicer HTML5-friendly image markup for attachments, image format posts, and image captions.
-Includes wai-aria and schema.org structured data markup.
+Includes WAI-ARIA and schema.org structured data markup.
 * Image shortcode `[image/]` automatically entered in the post editor.
 This allows for dynamic resizing of the image to suit different contexts.
-(See the source for more on this.)
+(See the source for more about this.)
 * Filter `ubik_meta_image_size` for setting image meta tags.
 Defaults to 'large' and falls back to the original image.
 See [Pendrell](https://github.com/synapticism/pendrell) for examples of usage.

 ### Media